 Customer support only available via phone

 A division of American Financial Resources, Inc., eLEND extends traditional mortgages as well as mobile home loans to first-time homebuyers and existing homeowners.
-Loans are available for single- and double-wide mobile homes, manufactured homes, and modular homes that are at least 400 square feet.
+Loans are available for single- and double-wide mobile homes, manufactured homes, and modular homes.
 That said, loans must also cover the land the home sits on and financed homes must be on a permanent foundation and not in a mobile home park or flood zone.

 Although eLEND’s loan offerings are more limited than some other options on our list, the lender’s online resources make it an excellent choice for eligible borrowers.
 Not only does eLEND’s website feature a user-friendly rate quoting tool and application process, but borrowers can also track and manage their loans using the MyLoanCenter dashboard.